birdiebnl/rtlsdr-wsprd/README.md

 - Decimate the IQ data (2.4Msps to 375 sps)
 - Decode WSPR signals
 - Push any spots on WSPRnet
+- Band change according to an optional schedule
 - Repeat, again and again...

 ## Installation